Joelith/cloudportal/README.md

 Run the database migrations:

   $ rails db:migrate

+The application has authentication through Pundit and Devise already configured.
+There are some default users confitured in seeds.db.
+Run the following to add them in:

+  $ rails db:seed

 Add the following configuration to config/app_config.yml (assumming we are using the Oracle Cloud plugin.
 See the individual plugins for more details)
 ```yaml